There are seasons for the cheeses, ask for availability: web(at)vivwinebistro.com

 Say CHEESE, say "ka.mɑ̃.bɛʁ".
 The only one and maybe the cheese of your life... depending on its age...

-The genuine camembert is unpasteurized from Normandie.
-Many "modern" cheesemakers, however, use pasteurized milk for US reasons...Pair it with raw cider, Poiré or Calvados?
+The genuine cmembert is unpasteurized from Normandie.
+Many "modern" cheesemakers, however, use pasteurized milk for US reasons...Pair it with an Organic Raw Cider, Poiré or Calvados?

 Crottin de Campcol

 The Epoisse is from Burgundy - France.
 It's a soft orange color smear-ripened cheese washed in marc de Bourgogne.
-It takes at least 6 weeks to mature fully.
+It takes at lest 6 weeks to mature fully.
 Despite its "delicate" smell, the cheese has a spicy, sweet and salty flavor.
-It goes well with a Bourgogne Blanc (Saint Aubin, Corton) or a dry Riesling from Alsace.
+It goes well with a Bourgogne Blanc (Saint Aubin, Corton) or a Dry Riesling from Alsace.

 One of the elegant blue stars from Auvergne in France.
 This Magically creamy and smooth with a mild typical flavor of "pénicillium roqueforti" cheese is a gift for a young Port, a Quart de Chaume or Côteaux du Layon...
 Bring it at room temperature, uncork a Pinot Gris from Oregon or California and "Let There Be Rock !"

 The authentic old-world recipe of Gouda is made in Wisconsin by Marieke® with a fine fresh rBGH free cows milk of the day.
-The fenugreek seed inside gives to this Gouda a nice interesting nutty flavor, to pair with a delicate red wine like a Beaujolais, a Loire wine or a Bourgogne?
-Some specialists recommend a Jerez!
+The fenugreek seed inside gives to this Gouda a nice interesting nutty flavor, to pair with a delicate red wine like a Beaujolais, a Red Loire, or a Bourgogne?
+Some specialists recommend a young Chianti!

 COW - GOAT - SHEEP

 If you look for something spreadable on a French baguette for breakfast and not too stinky, we offered up this buttery, bloomy rind little Italian Cheese.
 Its creamy consistency with a little bit of tang must warm up to room temperature before tasting to don't lose the flavor.
-A dry Vouvray or a demi-sec Chenin should be perfect on this gem.
+A Muscadet de Sevre et Maine sur lie or a Chenin should be perfect on this gem.